Centro de Capacitación de Energía Solar de SEI-CFIA, Costa Rica (ENGLISH)

 1km al oeste de la represa de Cachí en Paraíso de Cartago

-The new Solar Energy Training Center of SEI-CFIA in Costa Rica is located in the province of Cartago.
+The Solar Energy Training Center of SEI-CFIA in Costa Rica is located in the province of Cartago.
 It is located within the facilities of the Integral Training Center Uxarrací CFIA (Federated College of Engineers and Architects).
-Which provides training and recreation spaces for professional and personal development of students and their families.
+The PV201L is offered at the CFIA training center location in English.
+Click here for scheduled sessions.

 The training center has all the solar facilities conducive to practical training in solar energy, training spaces and a student lounge.
 It also has social areas, a large pool, picnic areas, a soccer field, basketball, volleyball and tennis courts, a playground for children, large green areas, a natural river, a game room, shop, grocery store and park.
 All facilities are enabled for SEI students and their families.
 Vacation and learn in an unparalleled solar experience in our center.